 May is born – our May Monthter is a flower monster who sleeps in a flower bed and eats flowers.
 When you see the top of her head in the flower bed, you might mistake her as a flower and sometimes butterflies think the same and sit on her head.
 But they are not so scared of her ’cause May doesn’t eat butterflies!

 Take the plunge to meet ‘Jun’ – he’s our June Monthter who lives under the sea.
 He may look like a sort of shark, but Jun and his family are proud of being their own species – underwater Monthters.
-Jun’s sharp teeth are used to scare people occasionally but mainly to cut the sea weeds to tie into knots- his favorite activity.
+Jun’s favorite activity is collecting sea weeds.

 Summer monthter ‘Jul’ is here.
 With many googly eyes and smiley face, he’s always looking out for friends to play with.
 He loves bouncing into the water and splashing about!
 Have a great July with our Jul!

 ‘Aug’ is not any usual ogre, but a special August Monthter.
 She likes licking vanilla ice cream just like you!
-She lives in the meadow and when she stretches out fully she’s very very tall.
+When she stretches out fully she’s very very tall.

 Dare we say it but the first signs of Autumn are in the air, and out pops ‘Sep’, the September Monthter with huge bug eyes.